-- area within or related to a site designated as a development, and designed and intended for the use or enjoyment of residents and/or lot or dwelling owners of the development.
-Common open spaces may contain such complimentary structures and improvements as are complimentary and appropriate for the use and enjoyment of residents and owners of the development. - 14.
-"Conditional use" shall mean a use permitted in a particular zoning district only upon showing that such use in a specified location will comply with the conditions and standards for the location or operation of such use as contained in the zoning ordinance, and upon the issuance of an authorization therefore by the planning - board.

-15. "Courts" shall mean an unoccupied open space other than a yard.
+- 13. "Common open space" shall mean an open space area within or related to a site designated as a development, and designed and intended for the use or enjoyment of residents and/or lot or dwelling owners of the development.
+Common open spaces may contain such complimentary structures and improvements as are necessary and appropriate for the use and enjoyment of residents and owners of the development. - 14.
+"Conditional use" shall mean a use permitted in a particular zoning district only upon showing that such use in a specified location will comply with the conditions and standards for the location or operation of such use as contained in the zoning ordinance, and upon the issuance of an authorization therefore by the planning board. - 15.
+"Courts" shall mean an unoccupied open space other than a yard.
 An outer court is one which extends to a front, side or rear yard. - 16.
 "Developer" shall mean the legal or beneficial owner or owners of a lot or of any land proposed to be included in a proposed development including the holder of an option or contract to purchase, or other person having an enforceable proprietary interest in such land. - 17.
-"Development" shall mean the division of a parcel of land into two or more parcels, the construction, reconstruction, conversion, structural alteration, relocation or enlargement of any building or other structure, or of any mining, excavation or landfill, and any use or change in the use of any building or other structure or land, or extension of use of land, for which permission land, or extension of use of land, \$40:55D-1\$, et seq. may be required pursuant to N.J.S.A.
-40:55D-1, et seq. - 18.
+"Development" shall mean the division of a parcel of land into two or more parcels, the construction, reconstruction, conversion, structural alteration, relocation or enlargement of any building or other structure, or of any mining, excavation or landfill, and any use or change in the use of any building or other structure or land, or extension of use of land, for which permission may be required pursuant to N.J.S.A.
+40: 55D-1, et seq. - 18.
 "Drainage" shall mean the removal of surfaced water or ground water from land by drains, grading or other means and including control of runoff to minimize erosion and sedimentation during and after construction or development as well as the means necessary for water supply preservation or prevention or alleviation of flooding.

-- 19. "Dwelling unit" shall mean a group of interrelated rooms: - (a) Intended or designed for the use of one family; - (b) Separated from other space by lockable doors: - doors;

-(c) Having access to the outdoors without crossing any portion of another family's dwelling quarters; and - (d) Having provisions for living, sleeping and cooking facilities, fixed or portable, and complete sanitary facilities. - 20.
-"Dwelling, detached, one-family" shall mean a detached building designed for and occupied exclusively by one family. - by one family.

-21. "Dwelling, two-family" shall mean a detached building designed for and occupied by two families living independently of each other. - 22.
+- 19. "Dwelling unit" shall mean a group of interrelated rooms: - (a) Intended or designed for the use of one family; - (b) Separated from other space by lockable doors; - (c) Having access to the outdoors without crossing any portion of another family's dwelling quarters; and - (d) Having provisions for living, sleeping and cooking facilities, fixed or portable, and complete sanitary facilities. - 20.
+"Dwelling, detached, one-family" shall mean a detached building designed for and occupied exclusively by one family. - 21.
+"Dwelling, two-family" shall mean a detached building designed for and occupied by two families living independently of each other. - 22.
 "Environmental commission" shall mean a municipal advisory body created pursuant to N.J.S.A.
-40:56A-1, et seq. - 23.
+40: 56A-1, et seq. - 23.
 "Erosion" shall mean the detachment and movement of soil or rock fragments by water, wind, ice and gravity. - 24.
-"Essential services" shall mean the erection, construction, alteration or maintenance by public utilities, telephone or municipal or other governmental agencies, of underground or overhead gas, electric, steam, water or sewage transmission or distribution systems, water or sewage transmission or distribution systems, including buildings, poles, wires, mains, drains, sewers, police call pipes, conduits, cables, fire alarm boxes, police call pipes, traffic signals, hydrants and other similar equipment and accessories in connection therewith, reasonably ment and accessories in connection therewith, reasonably necessary for the furnishing of adequate service by such public utilities, or municipal or other governmental agencies for the public health or safety or general welfare.
+"Essential services" shall mean the erection, construction, alteration or maintenance by public utilities, telephone or municipal or other governmental agencies, of underground or overhead gas, electric, steam, water or sewage transmission or distribution systems, including buildings, poles, wires, mains, drains, sewers, pipes, conduits, cables, fire alarm boxes, police call boxes, traffic signals, hydrants and other similar equipment and accessories in connection therewith, reasonably necessary for the furnishing of adequate service by such public utilities, or municipal or other governmental agencies for the public health or safety or general welfare.